x-name/Goda/README.md

 # Goda DB
 *One use case - one algorithm*

 High-performance low-latency database with strong principles.

 ## Data types
 All data types strongly limited by functionality for using only effective way paradigms.
 Each data type have robust and good performance.
-Reengineering experience of all databases.
+Reengineering experience of all databases and some data-types.

 ### Data
 On disc data storage.